 Ask your country representatives to make sure this sentence will be kept in the final framework, which will be adopted in Kunming, China in 2021: page 8 under G Enabling Conditions 14.
 Certain enabling conditions will be required for the implementation of the framework.
 Effective action on these enabling conditions will contribute to the attainment of other societal objectives.
 These enabling conditions are: (m) Consider and recognize, where appropriate, the rights of nature.

-You can find the list of country representatives here.
+You can find the list of National Focal Points here.
 You can also send it to politicians and civil servants working with conservation policies in your country, as well as environmental organisations.

 You can also include this brief on Rights of Nature